New Ker Memorial PhD Studentship available at the University of Edinburgh for 2017

 The Studentship is funded for UK/EU students for four years, covering fees and a stipend of ~£14K per annum, which is partly funded by a generous gift by Miss Aileen Ker, in memory of her father and grandfather who were infectious disease physicians in Edinburgh in the early 20th century.

-There are six projects available to the successful student.
+There are five projects available to the successful student.
 Candidates should contact supervisors to discuss projects prior to making an application.
 Please note only one Studentship will be awarded.

 Project title: Coinfection Dynamics in African Children

 Project title: Development of a data-science driven technology to identify synergistic inhibitors of viral replication

 Project title: Metabolite mediated control of Drug Resistance in Klebsiella pneumoniae

 Supervisors: Dr. Thamarai Schneiders (Email address: Thamarai.Schneiders@ed.ac.uk; Deanery of Biomedical Sciences) and Dr. Teuta Pilizota (Email address: email@example.com; School of Biological Sciences)

 Project title: Ovotransferrin family proteins – nature’s defence factors as new antimicrobial substances for animal health and food security